Thanks to opening, funding, and spending over 100 hours testing accounts with eight different robo-advisors

-to acquire a true client experience.
-Here, we will compare Fidelity Go vs Personal Capital to see which robo-advisor is best.
+, we know our robos inside and out.
+For this review, we will compare Fidelity Go vs Personal Capital to see which robo-advisor is better.

-Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo provides live chat support as an option.
+Lastly, some customers want access to customer service via web friendly methods such as live chat as a compliment to the standard phone and email options.
 Fidelity Go makes live chat support available to clients, while Personal Capital does not.

-Overall, Personal Capital boasts 4.50 stars versus Fidelity Go's 4.00 stars.
+Overall, Personal Capital comes out on top with 4.50 stars over Fidelity Go's 4.00 stars.
 And, as far as individual category awards go, neither Fidelity Go nor Personal Capital were rated Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.